omarreis/vsop2013/README.md

 VSOP 2013 (Variations Séculaires des Orbites Planétaires) is a high precision planetary position model by G. FRANCOU & J.-L. SIMON - may 2013 )
 This repo contains a Delphi Pascal port of original Fortran code by the theory authors.

-VSOP2013 calculation machinery uses Chebyshev polynomials to find position and speed of the 9 planets at a time (inside a 9000y range).
-Algorithm uses optimized indexing to manage a number of tables of fficients while keeping file sizes minimum.
+VSOP2013 calculation machinery uses Chebyshev polynomials to find position and speed of the 9 planets at a time, inside a 9000 years range.

-Tested with D10.3.3, D10.4.1, D11.1 on Win32, iOS and Android.
+Tested with D10.4.1 and D11.1 on Win32 iOS and Android.
 Tests are for Firemonkey, but should work with VCL and console app as well.

-VSOP 2013 original Fortran code and data files can be found at:
+VSOP 2013 original paper with Fortran code and data files can be found at:

 * https://ftp.imcce.fr/pub/ephem/planets/vsop2013/ephemerides/